MH17 investigators to name suspects | DW | 19.06.2019

 The Netherlands has said Russia was not expected to surrender any suspects, likely prompting a trial in absentia.

-Bellingcat reasearch group, which specializes in analyzing publicly available information, will separately also name "individuals linked to the downing of MH17" on Wednesday.
-The group said its probe was "totally independent and separate from the JIT's investigation."
+Bellingcat reasearch group, which specializes in analyzing publicly available information, also named several militants they claim to be "linked to the downing of MH17" on Wednesday.
+The separatists apparently misidentified the civilian airliner as a military target.
+The researcg group said its probe was "totally independent and separate from the JIT's investigation."

 dj/rt (Reuters, AFP, Interfax)